Highlights of the 2024 Berlin International Film Festival | LatestLY

 Since many of the works are co-productions, 30 countries are represented in the competition.

-Most notably, after being completely absent in 2023, the African continent is represented in three films.
+Most notably, after being completely absent in 2023, the African continent is represented with three films.

 Mauritanian-born Malian director Abderrahmane Sissako, whose 2014 film "Timbuktu" was nominated for an Oscar, presents "Black Tea."
 His new work follows a young Ivorian woman who falls in love with an older Chinese man after immigrating to Asia.